jasper-zanjani/notes/lx/README.md

-digikam                         | open-source image organizer and tag editor; switched from `Exiv2` to `QtAV` for video support; written in C++ [[LU](../sources/README.md): 289] dmenu                           | dynamic menu for X11; originally designed for `dwm` dolphin                         | KDE file manager [[LCL](../sources/READMe.md): 27] dwm                             | window manager written in C that needs to be recompiled when you change configuration | enlightenment                   | stacking window manager for X Window System Endlessh | SSH tarpit that sends an endless SSH banner to keep malicious SSH clients locked up for long periods of time | exa                             | open-source replacement for `ls`, with additional options | DT ext4                            | filesystem adopted by Linux in 2008; developed by Theodore Ts'o | feh                             | X11 image viewer Fedora                          | Linux distribution available in 3 flavors: Server, Workstation, and Cloud; Default desktop environment: GNOME; Default user interface: GNOME Shell; Package management system: RPM
+digikam                         | open-source image organizer and tag editor; switched from `Exiv2` to `QtAV` for video support; written in C++ [[LU](../sources/README.md): 289] dmenu                           | dynamic menu for X11; originally designed for `dwm` dolphin                         | KDE file manager [[LCL](../sources/READMe.md): 27] dwm                             | window manager written in C that needs to be recompiled when you change configuration enlightenment                   | stacking window manager for X Window System Endlessh                        | SSH tarpit that sends an endless SSH banner to keep malicious SSH clients locked up for long periods of time exa                             | open-source replacement for `ls`, with additional options ext4                            | filesystem adopted by Linux in 2008; developed by Theodore Ts'o feh                             | X11 image viewer Fedora                          | Linux distribution available in 3 flavors: Server, Workstation, and Cloud; Default desktop environment: GNOME; Default user interface: GNOME Shell; Package management system: RPM
 Fedora CoreOS Config (.fcc)     | YAML file that specifies the desired configuration of a CoreOS machine.
 It is converted to an **Ignition config** file using the **Fedore CoreOS Config Transpiler**  [[5](#sources)